-California state regulations (Government Code require that the Housing Element detail new construction and demolition activity occurring within California Coastal Zone areas.
+California state regulations require that the Housing Element detail new construction and demolition activity occurring within California Coastal Zone areas.
 The City's entire western shoreline is within California's coastal zone area.
 The coastal area zone boundary includes about 30 residential blocks that front the Pacific Ocean (Map I-5).
+Approximately 320 units (or about 19% of the total) of the housing in these blocks were built between 1982 and 1999.